r-coburn/DA-401/README.md

 The Spotify R markdown file is the file in which the data was pulled, compiled, and sampled.
 This makes use of the Spotify API, under proper, fair use of it.

-The Spotify Analysis R markdown contains all of the methods that I implemented.
+The Spotify Analysis R markdown files contain all of the methods that I implemented.
 This begins with the random teams modeling, followed by logistic regression, PCA, and KNN.
 Included as well is the acoustic coherence testing.
+The analyses conducted include the analysis using rock and using jazz.

 The final file is the Spotify Analysis (no post punk) R markdown.
 This file is identical to the previous Spotify Analysis R markdown, however, this time post-punk has been removed as a genre in order to better test for genre coherence and granularity.